A service area with a history of operators, with three different operators currently providing a small range of catering and shopping facilities.

 The northbound restaurant was replaced with an M&S Simply Food store, with southbound later following.

-In 2019, the northbound Costa store was relocated to a kiosk in the seating area to make way for the Greggs store.
+Te northbound Costa store was relocated to a kiosk in the seating area to make way for the Greggs store in 2019.
 In 2020, the southbound side followed by relocated to the seating area too however the former unit is currently unused.

 Farlington (A27, 33 miles)